mvanderkamp/westures/README.md

 https://david-dm.org/mvanderkamp/westures/dev-status.svg)
 ](https://david-dm.org/mvanderkamp/westures?type=dev)

-Westures is a robust n-pointer multitouch gesture detection library for JavaScript.
-This means that each gesture is capable of working seamlessly as touch points are added and removed, with no limit on the number of touch points, and with each touch point contributing to the gesture.
-It is also be capable of working across a wide range of devices.
+Westures is a robust multitouch gesture engine for JavaScript.
+Each gesture is capable of working seamlessly as touch points are added and removed, with no limit on the number of touch points, and with each touch point contributing to the gesture.

 Visit this page for an example of the system in action: [Westures Example]( https://mvanderkamp.github.io/westures-example/).

-The library achieves its goals without using any dependencies except for its own core engine, yet maintains usability across the main modern browsers.
+The library achieves its goals without using any dependencies except for its own core, yet maintains usability across the main modern browsers.
 Transpilation may be necessary for this last point to be achieved, as the library is written using many of the newer features of the JavaScript language.
 A transpiled bundle is provided, but the browser target list is arbitrary and